gvido/matrix-backup/README.md

-# Matrix backup cli tool
+# Matrix backup cli

 A simple CLI tool that backs up all messages in a matrix room to an newline-delimited JSON file.

-Quick-and-dirty, written in one evening for my use-case, contains no tests, so use at your own risk :)
+Quick-and-dirty, written in one evening for my use-case, and contains no tests, so use at your own risk :)

 ## Usage